 Part 1: The context of management.
-Chapter 1.
-Towards modern management.
-Chapter 2.
-The private enterprise.
-Chapter 3.
-The economic theory of the firm.
-Chapter 4.
-The economics of digitalization and automation.
-Chapter 5.
-Technology, innovation and disruption.
-Chapter 6.
-Life cycle thinking.
+Chapter 1: Toward modern management.
+Chapter 2: The private enterprise.
+Chapter 3: The economic theory of the firm.
+Chapter 4: The economics of digitalization and automation.
+Chapter 5: Technology, innovation and disruption.
+Chapter 6: Life cycle thinking.
 Part II: The activity of managing the business.
-Chapter 7.
-Business modelling.
-Chapter 8.
-New business formation.
-Chapter 9.
-Operations management.
-Chapter 10.
-Managing people.
-Chapter 11.
-Marketing.
-Chapter 12.
-Managing quality and risk.
+Chapter 7: Business modeling.
+Chapter 8: New business formation.
+Chapter 9: Managing operations.
+Chapter 10: Managing people.
+Chapter 11: Marketing.
+Chapter 12: Managing quality and risk.
 Part III: Practical management techniques.
-Chapter 13.
-Financial planning and the basics of financial accounting.
-Chapter 14.
-Financial analysis.
-Chapter 15.
-Evaluating flows of money.
-Chapter 16.
-Planning and monitoring projects.
+Chapter 13: Financial planning and the basics of financial accounting.
+Chapter 14: Financial analysis.
+Chapter 15: Evaluating flows of money.
+Chapter 16: Planning and monitoring projects.

 Martin Baumers is Associate Professor of Additive Manufacturing Management at the University of Nottingham.
 With a background in economics, Martin worked in the metals industry before becoming an academic.
 Martin completed his PhD at Loughborough University in 2012 on the management and operation of Additive Manufacturing technology, commonly known as 3D Printing.
 As an academic researcher, Martin has written over 30 research articles, appeared at more than 15 conferences and written three book chapters.
 At Nottingham, Martin teaches a range of management-related subjects mainly to engineering students.
 Martin is fascinated by the implications of digital technologies for business, especially in manufacturing.
 This is Martin’s first book.